What is an LGL Merge Field and how it is used?

 * Merge fields are available elsewhere in LGL, for example, in LGL emails, but using them in that case involves clicking on the merge field to add it to your email content.
-In that scenario, the merge field works in the same way, by bringing specific data from your constituent or gift records into the email.
+In that scenario, the merge field works in the same way, by pulling specific data from your constituent or gift records into the email.

-Tips for using LGL Merge Fields
+Basic tips for using LGL Merge Fields

 1) Make sure you are using square brackets, not angled ones: